Can I burn off?

-As it is now outside the Fire Danger Period, burning off MAY be permitted in designated burn-off areas across Cardinia Shire, provided you follow the conditions outlined in the Open Air Burning Policy
+Burning off is permitted in designated burn-off areas across Cardinia Shire, provided you follow the conditions outlined in the Open Air Burning Policy.

 Step 1 - Check if your green waste can be disposed of in another way

-- Our kerbside green waste bin collection and/or hard and bundled green waste collection
+- Use the hard and bundled green waste collection

-- Composting and mulching (read about our compost bin rebate)
+- Compost or mulch (read about our compost bin rebate)

-- Local tips, transfer stations and waste facilities
+- Take items to Local tips, transfer stations and waste facilities

 Step 2 - Check if it is a Total Fire Ban Day